What Everyone Gets Wrong About Inflammation

 But there's another type of inflammation that sticks around way after the party ends.
 Chronic inflammation is like that dinner guest who can't take the hint to leave.
 Whereas he was quiet in the beginning, as he becomes more inebriated, the louder he becomes.

 Chronic inflammatory diseases can take years before you see their first signs, but their destruction is far-reaching.
 Inflammation in these cases is working at the microscopic level—you won't see it with your eyes until it is bad enough to cause something like a swollen joint.
-And it isn't an isolated problem: Chronic inflammation goes hand-in-hand with other issues like oxidative damage that when taken together trigger or exacerbate disease and make you age more rapidly.
+And it isn't an isolated problem: Chronic inflammation goes hand-in-hand with other issues like oxidative damage1 that when taken together trigger or exacerbate disease and make you age more rapidly.

 Numerous things may fuel that inflammatory fire, including toxins in the environment you are exposed to on a daily basis.
 Consider that about 80,000 chemicals are registered in America, and every year about 2,000 new ones appear.
 Most haven't been tested for long-term safety in humans.